yihanhu97/SoundMapping-ODAS/Matrix/updates.md

 ### crontab
 Changed crontab so that all bash scripts and commands are running with user pi permission instead of root.

-### clean up files at reboot
+### `cleanup.sh`
-Created a bash script that will clean up all remaining files in the recordings folder.
+Created a bash script that will clean up all remaining files in the recordings folder at reboot.

 ### IP address
 Created a bash script `IPUpload.sh` that publishes private IP address to google drive at boot.